wcmoody/wcmoody.github.io/_posts/2017-05-20-Gamification-in-network-engineering.markdown

 The second stage is where I want the cadets to begin applying what they learned in the course: specifically configuring router interfaces, creating access control lists, and securing vty lines.
 They should now want to connect to the router in order to recovery more flags.

-Since the description of the gigabitethernet 0/0 interface is where the first flag was, they should its IP address.
+Since the description of the GigabitEthernet 0/0 interface is where the first flag was, they should know its IP address.
 If they try to ping this address, they will see the router is on the network and operational.
 Now they should try to access it.
-If the skip down to the configuration for `line vty 0 4` they will show see that only the telnet protocol is allowed asin the inbound transport protocol.
-If they try to connect from their VM (or any workstation in the classroom) to this routers they will be denied.
+If they skip down to the configuration for `line vty 0 4` they will see that only the telnet protocol is allowed as the inbound transport protocol.
+If they try to connect from their VM (or any workstation in the classroom) to this router they will be denied.

 ```sh
 [cadet@it350b1 ~]$ telnet 10.64.0.50